JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 `Modifier.onClick` provides independent callbacks for clicks, double clicks, and long clicks.
 It handles clicks originating from pointer events only and doesn't handle accessibility `click` events out of the box.

-You can configure each `onClick` to target specific pointer events using `matcher: PointerMatcher` and `keyboardModifiers: PointerKeyboardModifiers.() -> Boolean`.
+You can configure each `onClick` to target specific pointer events using `matcher: PointerMatcher` and `keyboardModifiers: PointerKeyboardModifiers.() -> Boolean`:
-With `matcher`, you can choose which mouse button should trigger a click event.
-While `keyboardModifiers` allows you to filter pointer events that have specified key pressed.
+* `matcher` allows you to choose which mouse button should trigger a click event.
+* `keyboardModifiers` allows you to filter pointer events that have specified key pressed.

 You can also create a chain of multiple `onClick` modifiers to handle different clicks with different conditions of the matcher and keyboard modifiers.
 Unlike `clickable`, `onClick` doesn't have default `Modifier.indication` and `Modifier.semantics`, and it doesn't trigger a click event when you press `Enter`.
 If necessary, add these modifiers separately.